 Innovation events are important components of every innovation ecosystems adding value to role-players efforts of to network, to gain exposure and to create diverse platforms facilitating learning and timely sharing of knowledge.

 The resources toolkit prepared by Connected Hubs will offer guidance on how to plan and market events while working through networks and partnerships.
+Here is a full toolkit for any innovation actor looking to organise a great event!

 An overview and definition of Ínclusive Innovation